eksiscloud/Varnish_7.x-multiple_sites/README.md

 ## My opinion

 This is one solution when using multiple hosts.
-But lack of `systemctl reload varnish` makes it a bit handful for amateurs.
-I must say that after quite short while load/labe route is better option, soecially when using aliasses of bash.
+I must say that after quite short while load/labe route is better option, soecially when using aliasses of bash or scripts.
 Perhaps using https://github.com/eksiscloud/Varnish_7.x/blob/main/default.vcl is another option - but then you **must** fix all sub vcls.
-These here are basically same, but all? stupid errors and unlogical things are fixed now.
+These here are basically same, but all? stupid errors and unlogical things that bothers the old one, are fixed here now.